- Military Life Cycle

 - Money.
 You can bring a small sum of money — cash, traveler’s checks or money orders — depending on your branch of service.
 Your service may also have a maximum amount that you can bring.

 - Your orders.
-You must bring all copies of the orders and documents issued to you by your recruiter and/or the Military Entrance Processing Station.
-Carry these documents by hand to your basic training site, and keep them secure while traveling, since they contain your personal information.
+You must bring all copies of the orders and documents issued to you by your recruiter and/or the Military Entrance Processing Station, or MEPS.
+Carry these documents by hand to your basic training site and keep them secure while traveling, since they contain your personal information.

 Prohibited items for basic training